rajanikanthnmsu/salmon-nf/README.md

 ## Documentation

-The workflow consists of 3 steps:

-* Centrifuge: Detection and quantification of presence of viral sequences in the overall dataset
-* BWA + Manta: Alignment of the data to the human genome + detected viral genomes to determine integration sites
-* Sailfish: Collect and quantify splice-variants in the dataset.
+* Salmon: Collect and quantify splice-variants in the dataset.

 ```bash
 nextflow run t-neumann/salmon-nf --help